-For some years now, it has been recognised that violence towards people working in the community and voluntary sector, including housing associations, is a significant problem - and it is getting worse.
+For some years now, it has been recognised that violence towards people working in private contractors, delivering public services, is a significant problem - and it is getting worse.

-UNISON surveys of our members in the community sector consistently find that almost half had experienced an incident of violence or aggression at work in the previous two years.
-Data gathered by 'Inside Housing' has also shown that violence and verbal abuse of workers from housing associations is an acute problem.
+UNISON surveys of our members find that almost half had experienced an incident of violence or aggression at work in the previous two years.

 UNISON believes violence must not be seen as "part of the job".